deepesdl/deepesdl-doc/docs/guide/user-guide.md

 package versions and resource settings.

-If you have already started your session and need to change JupyterLab profiles, you can do this by selecting ‘Hub control panel’ from the ‘File’ menu within JupyterLab.
+If you have already started your session and need to change JupyterLab profiles, you can do this by selecting *Hub control panel* from the *File* menu within JupyterLab.
 Then click the ‘Stop my server’ button and wait for your current server to shut down.
 When the ‘Start my server’ button appears, you can click on it to return to the user JupyterLab profiles menu.